 If using dry yeast, start by proofing the yeast.
 Combine dried yeast with maple syrup (don't worry, no sugar will be left in the recipe, the yeast will consume all of it!) and lukewarm water (think hot bath temperature, not hot).
 Stir, set aside 10 minutes until foamy.

 In a large mixing bowl, add the dry ingredients together: almond flour, coconut flour, psyllium husk, salt, and garlic powder.
 If you choose to NOT use dried yeast, add 1/2 tablespoon of baking powder to the dry ingredients.

 Stir well to evenly combine the flours.
 Set aside.

-Pour the liquid ingredients onto the bowl with the flour.
+Pour the liquid ingredients into the bowl with the flour.
 Combine with a spatula at first, then knead the dough with your hands, squeezing the dough to activate the fibers from the husk.
-The dough will be wet at first and it takes about 90 seconds to form a dough that can be shaped into a ball.
+The dough will be wet at first, and it takes about 90 seconds to form a dough that can be shaped into a ball.
 It is slightly sticky, so you can rub your hands with 1/2 teaspoon of olive oil.

-Put the dough ball into the mixing bowl, cover the bowl with a towel, and set aside at room temperature for 10 minutes.
+Put the dough ball into the mixing bowl, cover the bowl with a towel, and set it aside at room temperature for 10 minutes.